DickyT/react-native-tabbar-navigator/README.md

 Anything else
 --------------
-Feel free to request new features, just create an issue.
-It will be very welcome to pull request for me.
+Open a new issue to report bugs or request new features.
+Feel free to create Pull Request, I will be happy to merge if it is a good PR.

 My email `me@idickyt.com`